 There’s no doubt about it, driving in snow and ice is dangerous.
 Slippery roads cause longer braking distances, which in turn leads to more traffic accidents.
 However, somewhat surprisingly, it’s not the most dangerous winter driving condition faced by Americans.

-According to a study by Jerry which analyzed crash data from the National Highway Traffic Safety Administration (NHTSA), fog, smog, and smoke cause more fatal winter crashes than snow.
+study by Jerrywhich analyzed crash data from the National Highway Traffic Safety Administration (NHTSA), fog, smog, and smoke cause more fatal winter crashes than snow.

 What does the winter driving study show?